-Whenever the employment of a participant of the Plan is terminated other than by reason of death or disability after completion of 15 years of service (the last ten years without a break in service exceeding one year), he or she shall receive a pension beginning on the first day following the latest of his or her termination of employment or on his or her 65th birthday.
+Whenever the employment of a participant of the Plan is terminated other than by reason of death or disability after completion of 15 years of service (the last ten years without a break in service exceeding one year), he or she shall receive a monthly payment equal to 2.5% of his or her final average salary multiplied by the number of years of service divided by twelve beginning on the first day following the latest of his or her termination of employment or on his or her 65th birthday.
 If a participant terminates employment prior to 15 years of service for causes other than death or disability, he or she will receive a refund of his or her contributions excluding interest.